Nixon Peabody LLP

 In this Nixon Peabody Real Estate panel, we explore mortgage forbearance, the eviction moratorium, and how owners can work with tenants.

-Richard Price, Harry Kelly and Brian Donnelly presented a virtual program on "Understanding mortgage forbearance, the eviction moratorium, and how owners can work with tenants."
+Harry Kelly presented a virtual program on "Understanding mortgage forbearance, the eviction moratorium, and how owners can work with tenants."
 The presentation included a discussion of the current CDC order as state moratoria are scheduled to end.

 Key takeaways from their conversation: